larssucksatcoding/ITS-BRD-VSC/Programs/BunteBildah/README.md

 - [ ] how to proceed with new height? (or new picture size in general)
 - [ ] how does the delta work? is it implemented correctly in line.c especially line 194+/- in line.c
+- [ ] at some point save pixel_color because it will always be WHITE otherwise!

 semantics
 - [ ] just based on names, shouldn't the line be saved in the line module?